ABOVE The Conecuh River is 230 miles long and flows through nine Alabama counties.

-The five-county Coastal Gateway region, centered between Montgomery and Mobile in southwest Alabama, is rich in natural resources for both recreation and industry.
+The Coastal Gateway region in southwest Alabama is made up of five counties centered between Montgomery and Mobile.
+They are full of excellent natural resources for both recreation and industry.

 Lori Chandler Pruitt is a freelance writer for Business Alabama.
 She lives in Birmingham.